36-650-Fall-2021/course-project-emilyzengers/README.md

 	goalkeeping_reflexes text
 );

+#### Step 2
-After creating the tables, import the csv datas into the respective tables with the following queries.
-Make sure you set your permissions for these folders as "everyone".
-The csv files are in the "data" folder.<br />
+After creating the tables, import the CSV files into their respective tables with the following queries.
+Make sure you set your permissions for these folders as "everyone", or you may run into some permission errors and not be able to import the data into the SQL tables.
+The csv files are in the "data" folder labeled "players20.csv" and "players19.csv".
+The port number for my postgres database is 5432.<br />

 copy players
 from 'C:/Users/emily/Documents/CMU MSP/stat 650/final project/data/players_20.csv'